paulortman/auctionbroker/README.md

 `manage.py dumpdata auction.patron > patron_list.json`
 and `manage.py loaddata patron_list.json` and `manage.py reset_all_buyer_numbers` to dump the list of patrons (
-addresses, etc) and then reload it and remove all the buyer numbers -- see also `make local_new`
+addresses, etc) and then reload it and remove all the buyer numbers -- see also `just local_new`

 To push the local database to the remote heroku database: